Q: How is the COVID-19 crisis going to impact ecommerce employment?

 Q: What are the most difficult positions to fill on an ecommerce/digital marketing team?

 A: Candidates in greatest demand right now are those involved in search, content and marketplaces (particularly Amazon).
 This is largely because these mission critical, labor-intensive functions are often outsourced by smaller online businesses, and as those businesses grow many want to build those competencies in-house.
-Plus, agencies have a constant need for this talent to serve their clients.
+Plus, agencies have a constant need for this type of talent to serve their clients.